DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.md

 | **Password**	| Enabled when Credential type is set to _Database_.
 Specify the Password used for authentication to the SFTP site. *Note: this is encrypted and displayed as •••••••••• within the form.* ||
 | **Key vault certificate** |	Enabled when Credential type is set to _Key vault_. | Select applicable Key vault certificate.	|

+### Validate connection
+Use button **Validate connection** to validate the following:
+- Connection details
+- Export path or container

 ### Step 2 - Setup Document types